rockerBOO/awesome-neovim/README.md

 - [sontungexpt/witch](https://github.com/sontungexpt/witch) - The primary stinvim distro colorscheme includes the default feature of dimming inactive windows, along with various other customization options for users.
 - [Abstract-IDE/Abstract-cs](https://github.com/Abstract-IDE/Abstract-cs) - Colorscheme written in Lua, specially made for roshnivim with Tree-sitter support.
 - [rafamadriz/neon](https://github.com/rafamadriz/neon) - Customizable colorscheme with excellent italic and bold support, dark and light variants.
 Made to work and look good with Tree-sitter.
-- [tomasiser/vim-code-dark](https://github.com/tomasiser/vim-code-dark) - A dark color scheme heavily inspired by the look of the Dark+ scheme of Visual Studio Code.
+- [tomasiser/vim-code-dark](https://github.com/tomasiser/vim-code-dark) - A dark color scheme heavily inspired by the look of the Dark+ scheme of VSCode.
 - [Mofiqul/vscode.nvim](https://github.com/Mofiqul/vscode.nvim) - A Lua port of vim-code-dark colorscheme with VSCode light and dark theme.
 - [askfiy/visual_studio_code](https://github.com/askfiy/visual_studio_code) - A Neovim theme that highly restores VSCode, so that your friends will no longer be surprised that you use Neovim, because they will think you are using VSCode.
 - [marko-cerovac/material.nvim](https://github.com/marko-cerovac/material.nvim) - Material.nvim is a highly configurable colorscheme written in Lua and based on the material palette.